IcedLemons/WebPong/proposal.md

  understanding of the functionalities of a web based ping pong game.

  ## Look alikes?
  There are currently thousands of webbased pong games, with the classic being the most common.
 Though our main game will  include this version of pong, it will be made by us, integrated into the website design aswell.
+However some functiosn must be the same otherwise the game will not function as all pong games have a general similarity.
+(Sources)

 ## Need to have's
 | Rank |                      Required                        |